shaik1002/biggitlabbomb/doc/development/audit_event_guide/index.md

 available at the time the operation is initiated.

-Extra instrumentation is required in the interacted classes in the chain with `Auditable` mixin to add audit events to the audit event queue via `Gitlab::Audit::EventQueue`.
+Extra instrumentation is required in the interacted classes in the chain with `Auditable` mixin to add audit events to the Audit Event queue via `Gitlab::Audit::EventQueue`.

 The `EventQueue` is stored in a local thread via `SafeRequestStore` and then later extracted when we record an audit event in `Gitlab::Audit::Auditor`.